 KU’s certificate in diagnostic ultrasound and vascular technology is an 18-month accredited certificate program that prepares the student sonographer to use complex ultrasound equipment in a clinical setting.
 The sonographer, after advanced training, uses high-frequency sound waves for diagnostic purposes, under the direction of a radiologist.
 A certificate from the University of Kansas is awarded to the student upon successful completion of the program at its KU Medical Center campus in Kansas City, Kan.
-Instruction is provided by skilled professionals employed by The University of Kansas Hospital and KU Medical Center.
+Instruction is provided by skilled professionals employed by The University of Kansas Health System and KU Medical Center.

 Graduates are candidates to take the national registry examinations given by the American Registry of Diagnostic Medical Sonographers in the areas of abdomen, OB/GYN, vascular technology, and sonography principles and instrumentation.
 Those who pass the exams become Registered Diagnostic Medical Sonographers and Registered Vascular Technologists.